StephenCleary/blog-stephencleary-dotcom/blog/_posts/2020-06-11-a-new-pattern-for-exception-logging.md

 The logs have the exception details, including the stack trace, but they do not have the structured data from the logging scope.
 When sent to a logging backend, there is no `numerator` or `denominator` data that is attached to this log message.
 Losing that logging scope data is a problem.

-To fix this, we first need a minor segway into how exceptions work.
+To fix this, we first need a minor segue into how exceptions work.

 ## How Exceptions Work